If you are looking for a complete beginner corner-to-corner stitch guide, then you’ve come to the right place.

 - The increases are made until the width that is wanted is obtained.

-What Stitches are Used in Corner to Corner?
+What Stitches are Used in Corner-to-Corner (C2C) Crochet Patterns?

 The most common stitch used in C2C is the double crochet stitch.
 Occasionally, a C2C crochet pattern will be worked up with half double crochets too.
 These are both basic stitches that are easy to learn and fast to work up.
 Learn more about each stitch below.